rucoma/KSCHOOL_TFM_Used_Cars_Price/README.md

 * [R Studio](https://www.rstudio.com/products/rstudio/download/)

 ### Project setup
-After cloning the repository it's necessary to install the Anaconda environment found in `./data/rucoma.yml`.
-Just type in a terminal: `conda env create -f rucoma.yml` and then `source activate rucoma`
+After cloning the repository it's necessary to install the Anaconda environment found in `./data/TFM.yml`.
+Just type in a terminal: `conda env create -f TFM.yml` and then `source activate TFM`.
 Project is based on Jupyter notebooks.
 Both R and Python kernels are used, so it's important to activate the provided environment because R kernel is not included by default in Anaconda installation.
+If for some reason, TFM environment fails to activate (due to incompatibilities with your system), it will be necessary to install the following libraries using `conda install`:
+* numpy
+* pandas
+* matplotlib
+* scipy
+* scikit-learn
+* flask
+* collections
+* wtforms
+* R kernel for Jupyter notebooks: `conda install -c r r-irkernel`

 ### Project steps:
+* **Introduction**: Jupyter notebook, found in `./src/00 - Introduction.ipynb`.
+This notebook includes some explanation about the project and the approach.
-* **Data exploration and cleaning**: Jupyter notebook with R kernel, found in `./output/Data exploration and cleaning.ipynb`.
+* **Data exploration and cleaning**: Jupyter notebook with R kernel, found in `./src/01 - Data exploration and cleaning.ipynb`.
 This notebook covers all the data acquisition and cleaning phase to prepare dataset for modeling.
-* **Data visualization**: Jupyter notebook with R kernel, found in `./output/Data visualization.ipynb`.
+* **Data visualization**: Jupyter notebook with R kernel, found in `./src/02 - Data visualization.ipynb`.
 This notebook inspects the dataset to understand the structure of data and get some useful insights.
-* **Modeling**: Jupyter notebook with Python kernel, found in `./output/Modeling.ipynb`.
+* **Modeling**: Jupyter notebook with Python kernel, found in `./src/03 - Modeling.ipynb`.
 This notebooks applies different machine learning algorithms to the dataset in order to predict the price of cars in the most precise way. **WARNING**: some algorithms can take a long time to run
 * **Prediction of price using new data**: Little Flask web application tha allows to quote your used car.
 It can be run typing in a terminal: `python ./src/FlaskApp/app.py`.
-Then in a browser enter the url: `http://localhost:5000/`.
+Then, in a browser enter the url: `http://localhost:5000/`.
+Select the features of your car and press **'Send data'** button to get the estimated price.
+* **Conclussions & results**: Jupyter notebook, found in `./src/04 - Conclussions and results.ipynb`.
+This notebook includes the main findings on the project.